Buonomano against Bell: Nonergodicity or nonlocality?: Ergodicity: coincidence of time and ensemble averages

-Here $\rho$ is a probability measure (so a process is ergodic with respect to some probability measure).
-So the law of large numbers holds true.
-Here the ensemble average $Ex = \int_\Omega x(t, \omega) d\rho(\omega)$ (it does not depend on $t,$ since the process is stationary) can be approximated with an arbitrary precision by the time-average with respect to almost any realization $\omega.$
+Thus, for an ergodic process, the ensemble average $Ex = \int_\Lambda x(t, \lambda) d\rho(\lambda)$ (it does not depend on $t,$ since the process is stationary) can be approximated with an arbitrary precision by the time-average with respect to almost any realization $\lambda,$ see sections \ref{ERG1}, \ref{ERG2} for the mathematical formulations.